 Best for multiple repayment terms: Discover

-Why Discover stands out: With loan terms ranging from 36 months to 84 months (terms may be different on Credit Karma), Discover can help you consolidate and pay down debt within a time frame that fits your budget.
+Why Discover stands out: With loan terms ranging from 36 months to 84 months, Discover can help you consolidate and pay down debt within a time frame that fits your budget.

 - Direct payments for debt consolidation — Discover provides direct payments to your creditors.

 - Competitive interest rates — Discover offers competitive interest rates on its personal loans, making it a good choice to consider for consolidating high-interest debt if you can get a lower interest rate than what you’re paying on your current debts.